jeffreyyjp/TvSupervision/README.md

 # TvSupervision

-**TvSupervision** is a software system for checking if Tv works as it's normal way when it is opened from closed status.
+**TvSupervision** is a software system for checking if Tv works as it's normal way when it is opened from closed status.<br/>
 List below are some standard or third libs which are used for the system.

 **Standard Lib**